pitchprint/pitchprint-wordpress/readme.txt

 = How do I get support? =

-We provide support via our [Slack portal:](http://slack.pitchprint.com) where you get to make suggestions, discuss with other users on the forum report any bug as well as request a support to getting your store properly working.
+We provide support via our [Helpscout Portal:](https://pitchprint.com) where you get to make suggestions, discuss with other users on the forum report any bug as well as request a support to getting your store properly working.

 = Does the product come with templates and clipart images? =